ydsingh/alexa/labs/CLI/cli-task-5.md

 	},
 };
   ```
-4. Edit the  speechText variable to say anything you want, for example "I\'m feeling dandy!"
+5. Edit the  speechText variable to say anything you want, for example "I\'m feeling dandy!"

-5. In your lambda function, scroll down to `line 113` and add `HowAreYouIntentHandler,` to the array of Intent Handlers and save the changes you've made.
-It should look something like this
+6. In your lambda function, scroll down to `line 113` and add `HowAreYouIntentHandler,` to the array of Intent Handlers.

+It should look something like this:

   ```
     .addRequestHandlers(